-Digital Signage provides a modern, manageable way to deliver news, information, emergency alerts, and media to displays in common areas, entryways, lobbies, and more.
+Digital signage is a modern, manageable way to deliver news, information, emergency alerts, and media to display screens located in common areas, entryways, lobbies, and more.
 Utilizing Google Slides and a Chrome OS Device, content can be remotely and seamlessly pushed to a digital signage display.

 - Publish content to a single display or group of displays quickly

-- Present multiple forms of content, including images, videos, and web pages
+- Present multiple forms of content, images, videos or web pages

 - Power and wired networking connectivity